 Don't be alarmed; I did not eat the entire bed of Fruity Pebbles these were resting on.
 Though I was tempted… Very, very tempted.

-The bottom line is, these satisfied a craving without really going overboard.
-Sure, I could have just topped my Greek yogurt with some Fruity Pebbles, but when , when it's hot outside, sometimes you need dessert in frozen form.
+The bottom line is, these Fruity Pebbles popsicles satisfied a craving without really going overboard.
+Sure, I could have just topped my Greek yogurt with some Fruity Pebbles, but when it's hot outside, sometimes you need dessert in frozen form.

 Is there any type of food that always sounds appetizing to you?

-- 1½ cups fat-free Greek yogurt
+- 1 ½ cups fat-free Greek yogurt

 - ¾ cup 1% milk